hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_3/lectures_from_colombo_to_almora/139_the_future_of_india.md

 This is the only god that is awake, our own race — "everywhere his hands, everywhere his feet, everywhere his ears, he covers everything."
 All other gods are sleeping.
-What vain gods shall we go after and yet cannot worship the god that we see all round us, the Virât?
+What vain gods shall we go after and yet cannot worship the god that we see all round us, the Virāt?
 When we have worshipped this, we shall be able to worship all other gods.
-Before we can crawl half a mile, we want to cross the ocean like Hanumân!
+Before we can crawl half a mile, we want to cross the ocean like Hanumān!
 It cannot be.
 Everyone going to be a Yogi, everyone going to meditate!
 It cannot be.
-The whole day mixing with the world with Karma Kânda, and in the evening sitting down and blowing through your nose!
+The whole day mixing with the world with Karma Kānda, and in the evening sitting down and blowing through your nose!
 Is it so easy?
 Should Rishis come flying through the air, because you have blown three times through the nose?
 Is it a joke?
 It is all nonsense.
 What is needed